 Internal street lighting shall be consistent with the Town of McCordsville residential street-light standards, except the petitioner shall use a full cutoff light fixture.

 The northernmost east-west street shall be designed to include dedicated on-street parking, protected by curb bulb-outs and islands.
 The bulb-outs and islands shall be landscaped with perennials, shrubs, turf grass, and the like.

+Temporary Ground Signs along the perimeter roads (as defined in Title XV: Land Usage, Section 154.145 of the Town of McCordsville Code of Ordinances) will be permitted until the last building permit is approved in Colonnade.

+A total of 6 Temporary Ground Signs will permitted internally within the development as directional signs to model homes.

 Anti-Monotony Standards: